wonderiing/propuesta-mh/README.md

     ```
     *Note: The exact Ollama integration might require a specific client library or direct HTTP calls.
 Adjust `ollama` dependency as needed based on your implementation.*

+## Database Setup with Alembic

+This project uses Alembic for database migrations.

+1.  **Initialize Alembic (First Time Only):**
+    If this is a new project and Alembic hasn't been initialized, run:
+    ```bash
+    alembic init alembic
+    ```
+    This creates an `alembic` directory and an `alembic.ini` configuration file.

+2.  **Generate Initial Migration:**
+    After defining your database models in your Python code (e.g., `models.py`), you can auto-generate a migration script based on your models.
+Make sure your `env.py` in the `alembic` directory is correctly configured to discover your models.
+    ```bash
+    alembic revision --autogenerate -m "Create initial tables"
+    ```
+    This command will create a new migration file in `alembic/versions/`.
+Review this file to ensure it correctly reflects your desired schema.

+3.  **Apply Migrations to the Database:**
+    To apply all pending migrations and create your database tables, run:
+    ```bash
+    alembic upgrade head
+    ```
+    This will bring your database schema up to the latest version defined by your migration scripts.
 ---

 ## Running the API